 Alternatively, as shuttle buses will be in high demand, you can consider the 2.5km walk from the station and check out the cafes, shops, stalls and displays along the way to the track.

 Full lists of train times, including the extra services are available on the transportnsw.info website.Back to top

-From Queens Wharf access to the main Gate 1 entrance is a short 5 minute walk along the waterfront to the pedestrian bridge at Wharf Road.
+From Queens Wharf access to the main Gate 1 entrance is a short walk along the waterfront via the Foreshore footpath.